knpuniversity/php-beginner-series/knpu/files-json-booleans.rst

 Decoding JSON into an Array
 ---------------------------

 Phew!
-Let's get back to our project.
+Let's get back to our furry friends.
 First, fix the filename.
 Remember that the JSON contents we're reading from the file are a string and what we really want is to transform that JSON string into a PHP array.
 We used ``json_encode`` to turn an array into JSON, so it makes sense that we can use :phpfunction:`json_decode`